illinois-cs241/assignment-docs/finding_filesystems.md

 - `uid` is the user ID of the inode owner.
 - `gid` is the ID of the inode group (does not have to include the owner).
-This is the famous inode struct that you have been learning about!
-Here are a breakdown of the variables:

-- `uid` is the user ID of the inode owner.
-- `gid` is the ID of the inode group (does not have to include the owner).
 - `mode` is a bitmask.
 The bottom 9 bits are read-write-execute for owner-group-others.
 Bits 11-10 are the type of the file. `(mode >> 9)` corresponds to a particular type.
 We have given you two functions, `is_file` and `is_directory`, that tell you whether or not the inode represents a directory or file.
 There are no other types in our filesystem.
 - `nlink` is the hard link count which is the number of directories that the file is linked to from (directories can't be hard linked).
 - `atim` is access time, which is the time of last access or the last time a file was `read(2)`.